 Should You Eat Fruit after Dinner?

-There are votes in favor and others against the question of eating fruit after dinner or at night in general.
-Some people say that fruit isn’t technically a dessert, others think it’s better to eat fruit before dinner, and of course plenty of people believe that eating an apple, pear, or banana after dinner can be a simple and sweet treat.
+There are some votes in favor and others against eating fruit after dinner or at night in general.
+Some people say fruit isn’t technically a dessert; others think it’s better to eat fruit before dinner.
+And of course, plenty of people believe that eating an apple, pear, or banana after dinner can be a simple and sweet treat.

 In today’s article we’ll clear up this mystery.
 Don’t change the page!